maxwellmattryan/PersonalWebsite/README.md

     - **`DELETE /api/blog/posts/:id`
         - Removes the post with the corresponding `id` from the database
         - 204
-    - **`GET /api/blog/topics`
+    - `POST /api/blog/topics`
+        - Creates and saves a new topic to the database
+        - 201
+    - `GET /api/blog/topics/:id`
-        - Retrieves list of all topics in the database
+        - Retrieves a single topic corresponding to the `id` path parameter
         - 200
-    - **`PUT /api/blog/topics/:id`
+    - `PUT /api/blog/topics/:id`
-        - Upserts topic data from the client for the topic with the corresponding `id`
+        - Updates topic data from the client for the topic with the corresponding `id`
-        - 200, 201
+        - 200
-    - **`DELETE /api/blog/topics/:id`
+    - `DELETE /api/projects/:id`
-        - Removes the topic with the corresponding `id` from the database
+        - Removes the project with the corresponding `id` from the database
         - 204

 - /api/profiles